Office No. 106A, B-Wing Kanakia Wall Street,

 Angel Funds provide capital for business startups,

-usually in exchange for convertible debt or
+usually in exchange for convertible debt

 ownership equity.
 Angel Funds typically involve

-higher risk but offer the potential for substantial
+higher risk but offer the potential

 returns if the startups succeed.